-Table 2: pinout of connector P1
+Table 2: pinout of connector P3

-The controller has two 24 V power terminals to independently supply the logic and power sections inside the unit.
+The controller has two 24 V to 48 V power terminals to independently supply the logic and power sections inside the unit.
 They are named +V LOG and +V PWR.
 These two supplies can be connected together or separately, as required by the application.
 They share the common negative terminal named 0V.
 It must be connected to the power supply negative.